Search This Blog

 Nikki signing at her grandfather's funeral - 2010

-I am from memories on daddy’s camera,
+I am from memories on Daddy’s camera,

 And my family that I love